xmos/sw_usb_audio/doc/rst/prog_app_tutorial.rst

 Due to the complexity of the hardware on the `XK-AUDIO-316-MC` the source code is not included here.

-The application also overrides ``UserAudioStreamStart()`` and ``UserAudioStreamStop()``.
+The application also overrides ``UserAudioStreamState()``.
-These are called from ``lib_xua`` when the audio stream to the device is started or stopped respectively.
+This function is called from ``lib_xua`` when the audio stream to the device is started or stopped.

-The application uses these functions to enable/disable the on board LEDs based on whether an audio stream is active (input or output).
+The application uses this function to enable/disable the on board LEDs based on whether an audio stream is active (input or output).

 .. literalinclude:: ../../app_usb_aud_xk_316_mc/src/extensions/audiostream.xc